larawhale/cms/README.md

 ### Creating a user

-A user needs to be present in the databse in order to gain access to the user interface.
+A user needs to be present in the database in order to gain access to the user interface.
 A user can be created by running a command:

 ```
 php artisan cms:create-user